 Ceres’ festival took place for about 7 days in the month of April.
 During the festival, the women dressed in white in honor of Ceres.
 This dress code was like a mourning ritual to empathize with Ceres’ half-a-year wandering of the earth in search of her daughter, Proserpine.

 Bacchus (Dionysus), the god of Wine and Religious Ecstasy

 Bacchus’ narratives are in direct semblance with that of the Greek god Dionysus.
 The Romans viewed him as the god of wine, religious ecstasy, and the theater.
 The festival, the Bacchanalia, was celebrated in honor of Bacchus.
 The festival involved a lot of drinking, merrymaking, and dancing.
 In some cases, the celebration got a tar bit out of control due to high levels of intoxication among the public.
 A number of unruly people used this as an opportunity to cause fear and mayhem in the city.
 Therefore, violence and sexually deviant behaviors were often the order of the day during the drunken feast of Bacchanalia.

 Throughout its life span of about 12 centuries, the Roman Empire worshiped the above 14, as well as many more deities.
 They believed that success, good health, and prosperity came from maintaining a very strong bond with these gods and goddesses.
-As a result, the Romans took to having gods and goddesses for every aspect of their society.
+As a result, the Romans took to having gods and goddesses for almost every aspect of their society.
 A typical Roman had at least one of the major god or goddess’ shrine or monument at home.
 The multiplicity of the divine played a crucial role in the life of Rome.
 Today, these mythological stories entertain our imaginations by featuring extensively in our arts and literature.